John Howard Scholars

-The Coordinator of the John Howard Scholars Program will review the applicants and make a recommendation to the dean.
-A maximum of twenty students will be selected to participate in the program.
-The formal announcement of those selected will be made to the university on John Howard Day (September 2) each year.
+All Howard College majors who have a cumulative GPA of at least 3.75 after three semesters will be sent an invitation to apply for inclusion in the Howard Scholars Program.
+Approximately twenty students will be selected to participate and a formal announcement of those selected will be made to the university on or near John Howard Day (September 2) each year.

-Students who are selected to participate in the John Howard Scholars program will be recognized at a dinner to be held in September in the Howard Room in the University Center.
-The students will also be recognized on the Howard College website.
+Students who are selected for the Howard Scholars Program will be recognized at an introductory dinner and will also be recognized on the Howard College website.

-Howard Scholars program participants will meet monthly with the Dean of the Howard College of Arts and Sciences to discuss ways to strengthen liberal arts education within Howard College and enhance the intellectual climate of the university.
-Students who attend these meetings regularly and complete required assignments will be named John Howard Scholars and be given honor cords to wear at graduation.
+Howard Scholars will meet regularly with the Dean of the Howard College of Arts and Sciences to work toward accomplishing the stated goals.
+Students engaged in group activities and participating regularly will be named permanently as Howard Scholars and be given honor cords to wear at graduation.

 The Program combines interdisciplinary classes with research experiences and personal mentoring, enhances employment opportunities, and provides significant advantages for those considering graduate school or professional training such as medical school.